-The PBWN below was rescinded on 01/15/24
+The PBWN referenced below has been rescinded

-The PBWN below was rescinded on 8/17/23 at 7:55AM
+The PBWN referenced below has been rescinded

 Precautionary Boil Water Notice (PBWN)